 As an example, let’s say 80% of your revenue comes from Instagram.
 You may want to diversify and advertise on Twitter, Pinterest, Youtube, etc. This is probably 20% of your revenue.

-It’s so easy to get caught up with new opportunities, background color, wordsmithing, that we forget what really matters.
+It’s so easy to get caught up with new opportunities, background color, and wordsmithing that we forget what really matters.
 Generally, this is called “Shiny Object Syndrome.”

 Step 2: Reinvest